 Since 2007, prayer spaces in schools have enabled thousands of pupils to explore faith, spirituality and life’s big questions in a safe, creative and interactive way.

-The stories were (and are) encouraging, but we wanted to examine the impact of prayer spaces on the spiritual lives of children and young people in a more thorough way.
+The stories from these prayer spaces were (and are) encouraging, but we wanted to examine the impact of prayer spaces on the spiritual lives of children and young people in a more thorough way.
 So, in June 2016, we asked Professor Julian Stern (Prof of Education and Religion at York St John University) to conduct a research project on our behalf.